Are India-Nepal ties heading for a re-set

 New Delhi, Oct 16: The shunting out of Ishwar Pokhrel from the Nepal Defence Ministry is being seen as a possible softening of K P Oli's stance and an aim to improve relations with India.

 The move also comes in the wake of the visit by Indian Army Chief General M M Naravane to Nepal next month.
-Officials in New Delhi are tight lipped about the developments, but added that India has outlined Delhi outlined the condition of the dialogue Nepal wants with India.
+Officials in New Delhi are tight lipped about the developments, but added that India has outlined the condition of the dialogue Nepal wants with India.

 Nepal's Prime Minister, K P Oli shunted out deputy PM, Pokhrel out of the defence ministry in a cabinet reshuffle and officials say that this indicates that this is an effort to reset ties with India.